Temporally Consistent Transformers for Video Generation: Preliminaries

 \subsection{MaskGit}

-MaskGit~\citep{chang2022maskgit} is a generative model that models distributions over tokens, such as produced by a VQ-GAN.
-Instead of autoregressively modelling the sequence of tokens, MaskGit generates images with competitive sample quality at a fraction of the sampling cost by using a masked token prediction objective during training.
+MaskGit~\citep{chang2022maskgit} models distributions over discrete tokens, such as produced by a VQ-GAN.
+It generates images with competitive sample quality to autoregressive models at a fraction of the sampling cost by using a masked token prediction objective during training.
 Formally, we denote $z \in \mathbb{Z}^{H\times W}$ as the discrete latent tokens representing an image.
 For each training step, we uniformly sample $t\in [0, 1)$ and randomly generate a mask $m\in \{0,1\}^{H\times W}$ with $N=\lceil \gamma HW\rceil$ masked values, where $\gamma = \cos\left(\frac{\pi}{2}t\right)$.
-Then, MaskGit learns to predict the masked tokens with the following objective \eq{ \mathcal{L}_{\mathrm{mask}} = -\E_{z\in\mathcal{D}}[\log \p(z|z\odot m)]. } During inference, because MaskGit has been trained to model any set of unconditional and conditional probabilities, we can sample any subset of tokens per sampling iteration, from the extreme case of sampling all tokens (independent) to sampling one token at a time (autoregressive). \cite{chang2022maskgit} introduces a confidence-based sampling mechanism whereas other work~\citep{lee2022draft} proposes iterative sample-and-revise approaches.
+Then, MaskGit learns to predict the masked tokens with the following objective \eq{ \mathcal{L}_{\mathrm{mask}} = -\E_{z\in\mathcal{D}}[\log \p(z|z\odot m)]. } During inference, because MaskGit has been trained to model any set of unconditional and conditional probabilities, we can sample any subset of tokens per sampling iteration. \cite{chang2022maskgit} introduces a confidence-based sampling mechanism whereas other work~\citep{lee2022draft} proposes an iterative sample-and-revise approach.

-Generating temporally consistent videos requires training on long videos to correctly learn long-term temporal dependencies between frames.
-However, computational and memory requirements remain the primary bottleneck in preventing from doing so.
 We present \textbf{Te}mporally \textbf{Co}nsistent Video Transformer (\method{}), a video generation model that more efficiently scales to training on longer horizon videos.

-First, we train a VQ-GAN to spatially compress our video data.
-Shown in prior work~\citep{seo2022harp}, this is an important step for video prediction in a more efficient and scalable manner.
-However, even in latent space, existing methods are still limited to modeling short sequences of 16--24 frames, which can be attributed to the quadratics costs of transformer layers as sequence length grows.
-With 256 tokens per frame, 16 frame videos already consist of 4096 tokens, and scaling to longer videos of 100s frames is prohibitively expensive, where resulting videos have tens of thousands of tokens.
-Therefore, in the following sections, we propose several key design choices to building a more efficient video prediction model.